Lake Wales Municipal Airport: Overview

 The airport's service area includes the cities of Lake Wales, Dundee, Eagle Lake, Fort Meade, Frostproof, Highland Park, Hillcrest Heights, and Lake Hamilton.
-Typical operations conducted at the airport are local and transient general aviation, localized recreational glider activity, and skydiving.
+Typical operations conducted at the airport are local and transient general aviation, flight training, localized recreational glider activity, and skydiving.
 Presently there are no air carrier, commuter or air taxi operations conducted at the airport.

 The airport's current role and classification are listed in the FAA's National Plan of Integrated Airport System (NPIAS) as a General Utility General Aviation Airport capable of accommodating virtually all general aviation aircraft with maximum gross takeoff weights of 12,500 pounds or less with wingspans up to, but not including, 79 feet.

+In 2021, the airport started expansion plans to lengthen and resurface runways and taxiways to accommodate for the new traffic demands.
+This expansion allowed for new operations such as Fun Flight Training, an airplane school, and Rotor School, a helicopter flight training provider.

 History

 Opened in 1928 as a civil airport, in 1943 the airport was leased by the United States Army Air Forces as an auxiliary airfield of Sarasota Army Airfield.
 III Fighter Command used Lake Wales Army Airfield for fighter training of replacement personnel.
 The Army improved the facility which included the construction of the two present 4,000-foot runways.
 No permanent units were assigned.
 It was inactivated in 1945 and returned to civil control.

+After 1945 the operations served the local community; most of the operators were ranchers and individuals who lived in Lake Wales & the surrounding cities.

+On November 1, 1946 Curtis Dee Ammons of Lake Wales, FL flew solo for the first time at the airport on his 16th birthday; the Daily Highlander, newspaper covered the news and it marked the beginning of Ammons relationship with the airport.

+On October 1, 2008, the main terminal (FBO) was named after Curtis Dee Ammons for his contributions to the aviation community in Lake Wales, and the greater Central Florida.